rsv-code/knit/README.md

 - **files** - A list of files parse.
 - **outputFile** - A string with the output file to write to.
 By deafult this writes to target/knit-doc.md.
+- **outputHeaderText** - Text to be set at the very begining of the generated doc.
+This is optional and exists to allow some custom introduction content to be provided.
+- **writeHeaderTable** - A flag to specify if a header table is to be generated.
+  If set to true a table with each module name and description will be built below the outputHeaderText and before the regular documentation.
+Each module will link to it's place in the document.
+- **headerTableModuleList** - A list of strings with the module names.
+This list allows you to specify the order that modules will be written to the header table.
+This only applies if writeHeaderTable is set to true.

 # Comments